erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 ### Software DSM

 <img src="https://i.imgur.com/vBEaWiw.png" style="width: 800px" />

 Software DSM is a way to implement the illusion of a global shared memory in a computational cluster where each node has its own private physical memory.
-The system software has to implement the consistency model to the programmer as there is no physically shared memory.
+The software has to implement the consistency model to the programmer as there is no physically shared memory.
 In a tightly coupled multiprocessor, coherence is maintained at individual memory access level by the hardware.
-However, in a cluster, this fine-grain of maintaining coherence at individual memory access level leads to too much overhead.
+However, in a cluster, this **fine-grain** of maintaining coherence at individual memory access level leads to too much **overhead**.

 To implement software DSM, the granularity of coherence maintenance is at the level of a page.
 The global virtual memory abstraction is provided to the application program running on the cluster, which views the entire cluster as a globally shared virtual memory.
 Under the cover, the DSM software partition the global address space into chunks that are managed individually on the nodes of the different processors of the cluster.